zeusmedina/cs-implementing-a-linkedlist-lab-codeU/README.md

 For this lab we provide a partial implementation of the List interface that uses a linked list to store the elements.
 We left three of the methods incomplete; your job is to fill them in.
 We provide JUnit tests you can use to check your work.

-If you are not familiar with linked lists, we'll start with a brief introduction.
+If you are not familiar with a linked list, you might want to read [the Wikipedia page about it](https://en.wikipedia.org/wiki/Linked_list), but we'll also start with a brief introduction.

 ## Linked data structures